Cuba Sanctions 2025: Business Aviation Destination Guide

 However, and most importantly, the final rule states “such licenses will be issued only in extraordinary circumstances.
 Thus, non-commercial aircraft and non-cargo vessels generally will be prohibited from going to Cuba.”

-Scheduled and chartered flights can still operate with BIS license exception AVS
+Scheduled and chartered flights are authorized to operate with BIS license exception AVS

 A company that has an Air Carrier Operating Certificate issued under Part 135 and is considered a commercial operator and remains eligible to conduct operations to Cuba under the BIS license exception AVS (meaning that a separate BIS license is not required).

-Note: Passengers on Part 135 operated aircraft must comply with OFAC’s travel restrictions and must fall into one of the following 12 categories of authorized travelers to Cuba:
+Note: Passengers on Part 135 operated aircraft must comply and sign certifications of their purpose for travel that coincides with OFAC’s travel restrictions and must fall into one of the following 12 categories of authorized travelers to Cuba:

 Air Ambulance Flights